Georgian Cuisine: Satsebeli Sauce Recipe

 Before I share the satsebeli recipe, I think I have to talk about some ingredients that you might not have heard of before.

-You can also head to any supermarket, stock with necessary spices and make khmeli suneli yourself, it really takes a couple of minutes to make.
+You can also head to any supermarket, stock up on the necessary spices and make khmeli suneli yourself.
+It only takes a couple of minutes to make.

 - 2 tablespoons of dried marjoram (or oregano if you can't find marjoram)